 There are plenty of Valentine’s day drink ideas to choose from but I really like this strawberry sour candy cocktail.
 You’ll love the combination of sweet and sour flavours, the pretty colour and how easy it is to make.

-Your Valentine’s Day date or party is sure to be sweet not sour if you choose to make this strawberry sour candy cocktail!
-If you are looking for another Valentine’s cocktail, you might like these Cherries and Cream Layered Jello Shots.
+Your Valentine’s Day date or party is sure to be sweet not sour if you choose to make this sour candy drink!
+You are going to want to add this to your list of favourite cocktail recipes.